taabishm2/exql/README.md

 |delete_from_db|Delete rows matching column-value pairs provided in .csv from MySQL table|
 |write_db_to_dir|Create a directory containing all tables of a DB saved as .csv files|
 ### Note
-- In the .xsl or .csc files, SQL commands can be provided directly.
+- In the .xsl or .csv files, SQL commands can be provided directly.
 Thus, the .csv or .xsl can have SQL queries as follows

 | student_id  | name | age | added_on |
 | ------------- | ------------- | ------------- |------------- |